cdapio/cdap/cdap-docs/application-templates/source/etl/index.rst

-CDAP provides two application templates |---| the ETL templates **ETLBatch** and **ETLRealtime** |---| which are used to create adapters that perform ETL in either batch and real-time.
+CDAP provides two application templates |---| the ETL templates **ETLBatch** and **ETLRealtime** |---| which are used to create adapters that perform ETL in either batch or real time.
 The  *ETLBatch* and *ETLRealtime* templates consist of a variety of sources, transformations and sinks that are packaged together.

 The batch sources can write to any batch sinks that are available and real-time sources can